Contact :

 Exhibit location of this trunk: BelMal Archive, Belgium.
 This trunk is not for sale.

-Another trunk in the collection, also worthy of historical record, is the 1875 Louis Vuitton dome (camelback) trunk.
+Another trunk in the collection, is the 1875 Louis Vuitton dome (camelback) trunk.

 .